N3Knekner/N3Knekner/README.md

-- 👋 Hi, I’m @N3Knekner
+- 👋 Hi, I'm @N3Knekner!
-- 👀 I’m interested in Games, art and Whatever if is programming.
+- 👀 I'm interested in games, art, automation and programming;
-- 🌱 I’m currently learning Online Games APIs and making one by my self.
+- 🌱 I'm currently starting to put my knowledge into practice;
-- 💞️ I’m looking to collaborate on ~~YEP if are some space for work from home (Br) pls contact me ;-;~~ Currently building up my setup
-- 📫 How to reach me: 🤫
+- 📫 How to reach me: Tag me;
+- 🧪 Experience in:
+  - Full Stack (HTML, CSS, JS), not designing UI;
+  - DataBase and data management (PostgreSQL);
+  - Python (really diverse);

 <!---
 N3Knekner/N3Knekner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.